 Student Frequently Asked Questions (FAQ)

-Am I eligible applying for it?
+Am I eligible to apply for it?

 The Client is expected to spend about 1-2 hours per week to support the project from September to March.
 This support includes timely access to any data essential for completing the project.
 The specific details and scope of the project are discussed in an initial meeting in September with the student team, faculty supervisor, and appropriate subject matter experts.